pymor/pymor/docs/source/tutorial_interpolation.md

 _ = ax.legend()
 ```

-To check the stability of the ROM's, we can plot their poles and compute the maximum real part.
+To check the stability of the ROMs, we can plot their poles and compute the maximum real part.

 ```{code-cell} ipython3
 fig, ax = plt.subplots()